Popular Paris Tourist Attractions in France

 Sacre-Coeur Basilica

-Another one of the popular Paris tourist attractions is the Sacre-Coeur Basilica, or the Basilica of the Sacred Heart of Paris, which stands as a majestic church and landmark within the vibrant city of Paris.
+Another one of the very popular Paris tourist attractions is the Sacre-Coeur Basilica, or the Basilica of the Sacred Heart of Paris, which stands as a majestic church and landmark within the vibrant city of Paris.
 It is located perched atop the highest point in the city, Montmartre Hill, that also offers breath-taking panoramic views of the French capital, but this architectural gem, with its distinctive white domes, is not only a place of worship it is also a symbol of national pride and artistic excellence.

 Paris entertainment